neondatabase/neon/safekeeper/README.md

 A: If the compute node has evicted a page, changes to it have been WAL-logged (that's why it is called Write Ahead logging; there are some exceptions like index builds, but these are exceptions).
 These WAL records will eventually reach the Page Server.
-The Page Server notes that the compute note requests pages with a very recent LSN and will not respond to the compute node until a corresponding WAL is received from WAL safekeepers.
+The Page Server notes that the compute node requests pages with a very recent LSN and will not respond to the compute node until a corresponding WAL is received from WAL safekeepers.